 Kudos is on a mission to make the world a better place, one compliment or story at a time.
 Our goal is to create a friendly community where people who know each other can say nice things and share stories about each other.
 Consider it a digital high five, hug, fist bump, shout-out, whatever—if it's positive, it's welcome at Kudos.

 The problem is that a compliment service didn't exist and I wanted to be the one to create it.
 I started by brainstorming, listing out features, looking at other social media websites, then talking to a developer to see what was possible.

-Using Axure I was able to create simple low fidelity wireframes to make fast iterations.
-I was able to flush out all the scenarios, user journeys, pages, and discover future road blocks.
+Using Axure I was able to create low fidelity wireframes for fast iterations.
+Because of these wireframes I could see all the possible scenarios, user journeys, pages, and discover future road blocks.

 The next step was to create a HTML/CSS prototype.
-I wanted to handle all the front-end development and make sure that there wasn't any confusion with the back-end development.
+I wanted to handle all the front-end development myself and then outsource the back-end development.

 User feedback was an important aspect of this project because I wanted to see what worked, what didn't, and receive information about future enhancements.
-After this process I was able to go back to the wireframes and prototype and make changes based on feedback.
+After this process I was able to go back to the wireframes, design, and prototype to make changes based on feedback.

 Now that everything was ready to go, I just needed to create UX specifications to pass to the developer.
 It was very important that I thoroughly documented everything so there wasn't any confusion between us.

 I tested everything, found a few bugs, submitted a few commits via Bitbucket, and we were ready to launch.
-We had a big launch party at and Kudos was available for everyone to use.
+We had a big launch party and Kudos was available for everyone to use.
 Check out the live version.